 Youngjoo Choung, Ph.D. is employed with Samsung.
 Her dissertation titled Depression and the Financial Planning Horizon was supervised by Dr. Swarn Chatterjee

-Sae Rom Chung, Ph.D. - Her dissertation titled The Effect of Income on Quality of Life and Survival Expectation Among Older Adults in America: Evidence From the Social Security Notch was supervised by Dr. Patryk Babiarz
+Sae Rom Chung, Ph.D. - Post-doc in College of Public Health, UGA.
+Her dissertation titled The Effect of Income on Quality of Life and Survival Expectation Among Older Adults in America: Evidence From the Social Security Notch was supervised by Dr. Patryk Babiarz

-Timi Jorgensen, Ph.D.- Her dissertation titled Inclusive Financial Wellbeing and Empowerment: An Intersectional Analysis was supervised by Dr. Kenneth White
+Timi Jorgensen, Ph.D.- Assistant Professor and Director of Financial Literacy at American College for Financial Services.
+Her dissertation titled Inclusive Financial Wellbeing and Empowerment: An Intersectional Analysis was supervised by Dr. Kenneth White

 Seongsu Kim, Ph.D. - Assistant Professor in the Finance, Insurance and Real Estate Department at St. Cloud State University.
 His dissertation titled The mediation effect of indoor air quality on health: A comparison of homeowners and renters was supervised by Dr. Andrew Carswell.

-Ebun Odeyemi, Ph.D. - Her dissertation titled An analysis of housing affordability and housing quality among rural female-headed households in the United States was supervised by Dr. Kimberly Skobba
+Ebun Odeyemi, Ph.D. - Planning Coordinator, Division of Housing and Community Development in the City of Memphis, TN.
+Her dissertation titled An analysis of housing affordability and housing quality among rural female-headed households in the United States was supervised by Dr. Kimberly Skobba

-Narang Park, Ph.D. – Post-doc position in the School of Family and Consumer Sciences at Texas State University.
+Narang Park, Ph.D. – Lecturer in UGA Dept. of Financial Planning, Housing and Consumer Economics.
 Her dissertation, A Test of the Association Between Generalized Stress and Financial Well-being was supervised by Dr. John Grable.

 Michelle Kruger, Ph.D.
 Assistant Professor of Finance, in Noonan School of Business, Loras College.
 Her dissertation, Three Essays on Financial Satisfaction and the Joint Financial Management of Couples was supervised by Dr. John Grable.